Call for Nominations

 - President, Chief Executive Officer, Vice-President of Research, or equivalent of one of the industrial partner organizations; or

 - President, Vice-President of Research, or equivalent from the university or college.
+Note that for a college, the nominator cannot be the Grants Administrator.

 The nomination package must include letters of support from: